 The Halloween Decorations on the Upper East Side (UES) are often considered some of the best in New York City.
+After living in NYC for years, I’ve put together this guide to Halloween decorations on the Upper East Side to save you time and help you make the most of your visit.
 After seeing them for myself, I can confirm they live up to the hype.
 While you can surely walk around aimlessly in search of the most decorated homes, I’d like to make your search easier.

 Allow me to share the absolute best spots to see Halloween decorations on the Upper East Side, everything from giant spiders to dancing skeletons and the most creative colored pumpkins you’ve ever seen, let’s get to it!